UngGas-Studio/BynixScript/docs/markdown/command.md

 # List of functions
-BynixScript commands are similar to JavaScript, only simplified and there are some commands that are different from JavaScript.
+BynixScript functions are similar to JavaScript, only simplified and there are some commands that are different from JavaScript.
 #### Variable
 ###### Reassign variable:
 ```javascript